Best of Eastern Europe -Motorcycle Tour reveals the best of the Balkans. Winding roads, reach culture, UNESCO World Heritage sites, the Adriatic Sea…

 Eastern Europe enjoys warm summers and cold winters.
 In summer, cool cottons are best and in the winter a warm jacket or alike is recommended.
 Autumn is dry and cool, with fields and trees producing beautifully colored foliage.
 The weather in October-November is very unpredictable, with daytime temperatures between 6°-17° Celsius (42.80 - 62.60 Fahrenheit), and night time temperatures between 3° - 10°Celsius (37.40 - 50 Fahrenheit); but it is very much possible that you will see some snowfall especially in the mountain areas.

-Romanian time is EET (Eastern European Time, two hours ahead of GMT, seven hours ahead of New York and ten hours ahead of Los Angeles.
+Romanian time is EET (Eastern European Time), two hours ahead of GMT.
+Melbourne, Australia - Victoria is nine hours ahead of Bucharest.
 Check right now what time is in Bucharest, the capital city of Romania: https://time.is/Bucharest

 For different countries please replace the capital city Bucharest with a different capital city to find out the local time.